Smart Lock Audio Recognition

 Use your key and the doorknob to generate your events of interest and observe how the model performs

-SensiML DCL Live Inference Results
+SensiML Data Studio Live Inference Results

 Download/Flash the Model Firmware